clojure/clr.tools.namespace/README.md

 > license.
 You must not remove this notice, or any other, from this
 > software.

-Modified version for ClojureCLR:

-> Copyright © 2014 David Miller All rights reserved.
-The use and
-> distribution terms for this software are covered by the
-> [Eclipse Public License 1.0] which can be found in the file
-> epl-v10.html at the root of this distribution.
-By using this software
-> in any fashion, you are agreeing to be bound by the terms of this
-> license.
-You must not remove this notice, or any other, from this
-> software.

 [Eclipse Public License 1.0]: http://opensource.org/licenses/eclipse-1.0.php